nithin20242024/expand/README.md

 # expand
-This is my first project
+This is my first project.Here I created a collection of images,which expand and retract when it is clicked